Intelligent Solutions For North Carolina Business Law Disputes

 Avoid ‘Double Tax’

-6. Each shareholder must consent to the S corporation tax status (as explained in column K of IRS form 2553).
+- Every shareholder must vote in favor of the S corporation tax status (see column K of IRS form 2553).